alibabadoufu/alibabadoufu.github.io/_posts/2018-2-22-mnist-with-pytorch-part-1.md

 It is important to understand the loss function here.
 We use <code>CrossEntropyLoss</code> in our model.
 It is a loss that combines both <code>LogSoftMax</code> and <code>NLLLoss</code> (Negative Log Likelihood) in one single class.
 {% include figure image_path="https://ljvmiranda921.github.io/assets/png/cs231n-ann/neg_log_demo.png" alt="Visualization of Cross Entropy Loss" caption="(Source: https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/#nll) Visualization of Cross Entropy Loss.
 To check out the actual formula, visit [here](https://pytorch.org/docs/stable/nn.html#crossentropyloss)" %}
-The loss function assigns low value when the correct label is assigned with higher confidence value.
+The loss function assigns low value to model when the correct label is assigned with higher confidence.
 If the model classifies incorrectly, higher penalty will be imposed.